May-95/frontend-developer-nanodegree/Project 3 - weather journal/README.md

 Completed as part of Udacity's Front End Web Developer Nanodegree Program.

 ## Project description:
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
+App works only US zip codes.

 ## Project Requirements:
 - Have GET route that returns data from your server code